nodiscc/xsrv/docs/maintenance.md

 `xsrv` roles install and manage only  [Free and Open-Source Software](https://en.wikipedia.org/wiki/Free_and_open-source_software).

-The system is designed to host data and services with the same classification level and tenant.
-If you need different security contexts (for example public or private facing services, different sets of end users/multitenancy, ...), split your infrastructure across different VMs/machines/networks and setup additional network/infrastructure access controls and isolation mechanisms.

-If needed, setup additional physical access controls such as [Full Disk Encryption](https://unix.stackexchange.com/questions/577379/how-can-i-install-debian-with-full-disk-encryption-and-a-custom-sized-swapfile), surveillance and perimeter security.

 ```
 We trust you have received the usual lecture from the local System